joecutter/doveriaClient/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Development server
+1. cd to doveriaClient

-Run `ng serve` for a dev server.
+2. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding